themalagasywizard/apeiron-oss/README.md

 ## 🌟 Overview

-T3-OSS is a powerful, feature-rich AI chat platform that combines advanced language models with robust project management capabilities.
+Apeiron is a powerful, feature-rich AI chat platform that combines advanced language models with robust project management capabilities.
 Built with Next.js and powered by Supabase, it offers a seamless, enterprise-grade experience for managing AI conversations across multiple projects.

 ## ✨ Key Features